Installation and Repair

 How will I know when my appointments are scheduled?

 All of our reports to you have the next scheduled time and date listed.
 Typically the service tech will offer you upcoming monitor appointment times at each appointment.
-The Guardian Interlock device will also displays a countdown to your next service day.
+The Guardian Interlock device will also display a countdown to your next service day.
 If you need a reminder though, call 800-499-0994 and our technician can retrieve that information for you.

 What if I miss my scheduled appointment?